Sensitivity Analysis for Linear Estimators

-We consider $c = 0, 0.01, ..., 0.1$.
+We consider estimation at $c = 0, 0.01, ..., 0.1$.
 When $c > 0.1$, the identified set is unbounded.
-The case $c = 0.1$ allows unbounded propensities, but we show in \Cref{cor:CDependenceIDdSet} (Page \pageref{cor:CDependenceIDdSet}) that the identified set remains uniformly bounded for all $c \leq 0.1$.

-We obtain bounds numerically.
-In particular, we average the closed-form identified set for $E[Y(1) - Y(0) \mid X]$ over one million draws of $X$.
-With the true $\psi^+$ and $\psi^-$ essentially known, we can assess the validity of our estimation and inference procedures.
+Conversely, we show in Appendix \Cref{cor:CDependenceIDdSet} that for all $c \in [0, 0.1)$, the identified set remains uniformly bounded.
+Estimation for small $c$ reduces to a fairly standard problem.
+As $c$ approaches $0.1$, estimation becomes more difficult and the relevant extremal quantiles introduce a ``delicate problem" for estimation \citep{MastenPoirierZhang}.
+Once $c$ crosses $0.1$, the identified set becomes the real line and \Cref{lemma:ReweightingHolds} no longer applies.
+Still, we evaluate simulation performance at this extreme case by testing how often the $c = 0.1$ confidence intervals yield the true infinite bounds.
+We call this just-barely-infinite case $c = 0.1 + \epsilon$.

-The bounds in the general program are estimated by plugging in the sample analog of Equation \eqref{eq:IdentificationInfiniteBarW}.
+The bounds in the general program are estimated by plug-in.
 We estimate $\lambda$, $\tau$, $\underline{w}$, and $\bar{w}$ by plugging in propensity estimates $\hat{e}(X)$.
-The propensities are estimated using logistic regression of $Z$ on $X$.
-We estimate the quantile function using quantile regression on 101 grid points ($\tau = 0, 0.01, ..., 1.00$).
-The quantile regression regresses $\hat{\lambda} Y$ on $Z$ interacted with both $X$ and $\hat{\lambda}(X)$.
-We estimate quantiles at 101 grid points ($\tau = 0, 0.01, ..., 1.00$).
-For each observation, we take the quantile regression corresponding to the closest grid point to the estimated $\hat{\tau}$.
+The propensities are estimated using well-specified logistic regression of $Z$ on $X$.
+We estimate the quantile function using quantile regression on 99 grid points ($\tau = 0.01, ..., 0.99$) and estimate the extreme quantiles ($\tau = 0, 1$) from the known infinite bounds on the conditional outcome distribution.
+The quantile regression grid is estimated by regressing $\hat{\lambda} Y$ on $Z$ interacted with both $X$ and $\hat{\lambda}(X)$ and is re-used across values of $c$ and bootstraps.
+The underlying quantile regression is estimated in two ways: linear quantile regression and random forests with three-fold cross validation.
+For each observation, we take the quantile regression estimate by linearly interpolating the grid at the estimated $\hat{\tau}$.